 Brand’s Model of Taste

 In her publication Disinterestedness and Political Art, Peggy Zeglin Brand proposed a model of taste that is comprised of two components: an interested stance and a disinterested stance.
-She originally conceived the paradigm to explain taste amongst visual art, yet I argue that the model is also applicable to art that lies beyond these boundaries.
+She originally conceived the paradigm to explain taste amongst visual art, yet I argue that the model is also applicable to art that lies in non-visual modalties.
 The paradigm encompasses both what is a considered a “masculine view” (disinterested) and “feminist view” (interested):

 The interested approach encourages the viewer to draw upon outside associations, thus creating a holistic awareness of both the art in question and extra-qualities that might correlate to the viewing experience.